microsoft/azuredevopslabs/labs/java/eclipsegit/readme.md

     ![MyShuttle project](images/eclipse-myshuttle.png)

     {% include note.html content= "The project will not currently compile and there may be build errors temporarily, since it has a dependency on a library (MyShuttleCalc) that it cannot resolve.
-You will fix this in the [Package Management lab](../mavenpmvsts)." %}
+You will fix this in the [**Package Management lab**](../mavenpmvsts)." %}

 ## Clone MyShuttleCalc from VSTS with Eclipse